XCMer/DAND-Identify-Fraud/REPORT.md

 I believe the following features could be good indicators of PoIs:

-1. total_payments
+1. director_fees
-1. total_stock_value
+1. long_term_incentive
 1. exercised_stock_options
 1. restricted_stock
 1. salary
 1. bonus

 The reason is, the fraud was all about money.
 The people who made the most amount of money are highly likely to be persons of interest.
+I've avoided aggregate variables like total_payments because they could be redundant.

 ### 2.2 Come up with a new feature